Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Simulations

-We next probe the procedure by richening up the structure of shocks across nodes.
-First, we introduce a common shock correlated with covariates $x_{t}$ .
-To do so, we take $x_{t}$ from a Gaussian distribution with mean $ 0.5\alpha _{t}\iota $ and, as before, variance 1.
-Second, we implement a version where the shock is constant over time but varies at the individual level.
-In this case, the mean of $x_{t}$ is given by $0.5\alpha ^{\ast }$.
-Third, we implement a version mixing the two types of shocks, with the mean of $x_{t}$ given by $0.5\alpha ^{\ast }+0.5\alpha _{t}\iota $.
-In each case, we simulate based on the Erdos-Renyi network as the true $W_{0}$.
-The results are shown in Figure A3:\ this shows that for each of the six performance metrics considered, the procedure is highly robust to these richer structures of shocks across individuals and time periods.

-The final robustness check demonstrates the gains from using the Adaptive Elastic Net GMM\ estimator over alternative estimators.
-Table A5 shows simulation results using Adaptive Lasso estimates of the interaction matrix $\Pi _{0}$, so estimating and penalizing the reduced-form.
-The Adaptive Lasso estimator performs relatively worse:\ the mean absolute deviation between $\hat{W}$ and $W_{0}$ is often two to three times larger than the corresponding Adaptive Elastic Net estimates.
-Appendix Table A6 then shows the performance of the procedure based on OLS estimates of $\Pi _{0}$.
-Given OLS requires $m\ll NT$, we use a time dimension ten times larger, $T=\{500,1000,1500\}$, and still find a deterioration in performance compared to the Adaptive Elastic Net GMM estimator.
+The next set of robustness checks demonstrates the gains from using the Adaptive Elastic Net GMM\ estimator over alternative estimators.
+Table A4 shows simulation results using Adaptive Lasso estimates of the interaction matrix $\Pi _{0}$, so estimating and penalizing the reduced-form.
+The Adaptive Lasso estimator performs worse, and increased sample sizes are necessary to achieve similar performance compared to the Adaptive Elastic Net GMM.
+Table A5 then shows the performance of the procedure based on OLS estimates of $\Pi _{0}$.
+Given OLS requires $m\ll NT$, we use a time dimension ten times larger, $ T=\{500,1000,1500\}$, and still find a deterioration in performance compared to the Adaptive Elastic Net GMM estimator.\footnote{ As opposed to the penalized estimates, all OLS estimates are different from zero.
+We compute the \lq\lq\% True Zeroes\rq\rq\ as the proportion of true zero elements in the social interaction matrix that are estimated as smaller than .05.}

 Taken together, these robustness checks suggest the Adaptive Elastic Net GMM\ estimator is preferred over Adaptive Lasso and OLS\ estimators.
-This procedure does well in recovering true network structures, and \emph{a fortiori}, network- and node-level statistics.
+As discussed in the text, the procedure recovers true strong links.
+In finite samples, weak links can be detected as zeros due to the shrinkage estimator employed.
+In turn, row-sum normalization may imply that the strength of strong edges is over-estimated.
+We also showed that \emph{a fortiori}, the procedure can recover network- and node-level statistics.
 It does so in networks that vary in size and complexity, and as the underlying social interactions model varies in the strength of endogenous and exogenous social effects, and the structure of shocks.